 If your employer is not acknowledging or addressing your situation you should in the first instance raise a grievance formally setting out your complaints.
 Most employers will have written grievance and equalities policies that provide a complaints process.

-If your employer is failing to make reasonable adjustments you also have the option to pursue legal action against your employer for disability discrimination in the Employment Tribunal.
+If your employer is failing to make reasonable adjustments, despite being made aware of your disability, you also have the option to pursue legal action against your employer for disability discrimination in the employment tribunal.
 A claim for disability discrimination against your employer must be made within a period of 3 months less one day from the date of the discrimination.
 In the case of a failure to make reasonable adjustments the deadline will be 3 months less one day from the date the employer made the decision not to offer the reasonable adjustment to you.

 This deadline will not be suspended just because you are raising a grievance about the situation, so legal action must not be delayed even if you have started an internal complaint.